The death toll in Gaza surpasses 10,000 as the conflict enters a second month

 Blinken continues Middle East tour, CIA director visits Israel

-U.S. Secretary of State Antony Blinken is wrapping up a busy weekend tour of the Middle East with a stop in Turkey Monday morning.
+U.S. Secretary of State Antony Blinken finished a busy weekend tour of the Middle East with a stop in Turkey Monday morning.

 On Sunday, he made an unannounced visit to Iraq and met with Prime Minister Mohammed Shia al-Sudani in Baghdad for more than an hour.
 Blinken also made trips to Israel and Jordan and had a sit-down with Palestinian Authority President Mahmoud Abbas in Ramallah in the West Bank.